Iceland national football team

 The Iceland national football team (Íslenska karlalandsliðið í knattspyrnu) represents Iceland in men's international football.
 The team is controlled by the Football Association of Iceland, and have been a FIFA member since 1947 and a UEFA member since 1957.
 The team's nickname is Strákarnir okkar, which means Our Boys in Icelandic.

 The team enjoyed success in the second half of the 2010s.
 In the qualifying rounds for the 2014 FIFA World Cup, Iceland reached the playoffs before losing to Croatia.
 Iceland reached its first major tournament, UEFA Euro 2016, after a qualification campaign which included home and away wins over the Netherlands.
 After reaching the knockout stages of Euro 2016, Iceland defeated England in the round of 16, advancing to the quarter-finals, where they lost to host nation France 5–2.
 The team qualified for the 2018 tournament on 9 October 2017, becoming the smallest nation by population to clinch a FIFA World Cup spot.
-(Note: This record was eventually broken by Curaçao, who qualified for the 2026 tournament.)
+(Note: This record was eventually broken by Curaçao when they qualified for the 2026 tournament.)
 They drew with Argentina in their opening match, but went out in the group stage.